 He works for both employers and employees, from large PLCs through to small family businesses and Chief Executives through to care workers on the minimum wage.

 He has an outstanding ability to master a large amount of detail and is skilled in translating sometimes complex legislation into plain English, sound argument and practical advice.

 By being able to draw on his experience as Judge and Mediator Edward is able to focus on what matters and maintain the confidence of the client throughout.

 Edward has a strong reputation for robust but fair advocacy (whether in an adversarial or advisory role).

-He has over eighteen years’ experience of presenting and defending cases of alleged professional misconduct with specific emphasis on Police and NMC disciplinary matters.
+He has over twenty years’ experience of presenting and defending cases of alleged professional misconduct with specific emphasis on Police and NMC disciplinary matters.

 Edward also has over fifteen years’ experience of mediating a wide range of commercial, employment and personal disputes, almost all of which have resulted in settlement.